 What's the Total Weight of the Kit?

-Although it depends on the model you've decided to purchase, our kits weigh in at around 600-700 lbs.
-When you're trying to move the kit, it's important that you first remove the stove and any benches that might be included from the box, and have some friends around to help.
+Although it depends on the model you've decided to purchase, our kits weigh around 600-700 lbs.
+Therefore, when you're trying to move the kit, it's important that you first remove the stove and any benches that might be included from the box and have some friends around to help.

 Where Should I Put It?

-When selecting a location for your tub, it's absolutely paramount that the area be both flat, and stable.
-So it's recommended that you don't put it directly onto a grassy area, or the dirt itself.
-Either a base made of gravel or concrete works best for this purpose, but a well-made deck can suffice.
+When selecting a location for your tub, it's paramount that the area is flat and stable.
+So it's recommended not to put it directly onto a grassy area or the dirt itself.
+A gravel or concrete base works best for this purpose, but a well-made deck can suffice.

 Is It Portable?

 Depending on the size of your tub, it sure is!
-As our tubs are free-standing, you can simply empty it out and roll it to its next location.
+As our tubs are free-standing, you can simply empty them and roll them to its following location.